BillingtonDev/Sentiment_Analysis_Youtube/README.md

 **How to Run**

-Clone this repository.
+Clone the repository
-Install the required libraries using pip install -r requirements.txt.
+Install dependencies like pandas, nltk, scikit-learn Run jupyter notebook to start Jupyter
-Open the Jupyter Notebook and follow the instructions.
+Open the youtube_comments_analysis.ipynb notebook
+Run the cells in order to reproduce the analysis Alternatively, view youtube_comments_analysis.html to see a static HTML export of the executed notebook.

 **Contributors**